Safeguarding adults and the care act

 - Self-neglect – for example, someone neglecting their own personal hygiene, health and surroundings.

 Discriminatory abuse – for example, harassment because of race, gender, age, disability, sexuality or religion.

 - Modern slavery – for example, human trafficking, forced labour and domestic servitude.

 - Organisational abuse – for example, neglect and poor practice within a setting such as a care home or hospital, or in relation to care provided at home.

 How can you report suspect abuse?

-If you are worried or want to talk to someone, contact your local Social Care Services contacts of which can be found within the Safeguarding Adults Boards websites
+If you are worried or want to talk to someone, contact your local Social Care Services – contact details can be found within the Safeguarding Adults Boards’ websites listed above.